-In the three months ended March 31, 2012, we began to increase our sales and marketing, as well as, product development expenses.
-Such expenses will not be capitalized under our financial statements, and we do not expect to see increased revenues resulting from these investments until the third quarter of 2012 at the earliest.
-Therefore, as we execute our strategy to increase advertising revenue by hiring additional personnel, expanding our marketing efforts and building a sales team, our profitability has declined and may continue to decline in the short-term.
+In the nine months ended September 30, 2012, we began to increase our sales and marketing, as well as, product development expenses.
+Such expenses will not be capitalized under our financial statements, and we do not expect to see increased revenues resulting from these investments until the first quarter of 2013 at the earliest.
+Therefore, as we execute our strategy to increase advertising and recruitment revenue by hiring additional personnel, expanding our marketing efforts and building a sales team, our profitability has declined and may continue to decline in the short-term.
+We may increase our office space to accommodate additional personnel.